Naoto31/gashapon/README.md

 - For player, I want to discover a new NFT projects
 - For player, I cannot afford 50ETH bored ape
-- For unpopular creator/project, there’s more chance that it gets exposure
+- For unknown/unpopular creator/project, there’s more chance that it gets exposure

 ## Mechanics